Inbound call center solution: Choose the best management software for support teams

 Some centers operate entirely remotely, using Voice over Internet Protocol (VoIP) to communicate with customers and the rest of their team.
 Others are a hybrid of physical and remote, or made up of smaller offices connected through the internet.

-Much like the physical setup of a call center, there are other variations on inbound call centers (or customer service centers in general): blended call centers and omnichannel contact centers.
+Much like the physical setup of a call center technology, there are other variations on inbound call centers (or customer service centers in general): blended call centers and omnichannel contact centers.

 What is a blended call center?

-Blended call centers are particularly helpful as overflow centers for dedicated inbound or outbound call centers, assisting with ticketing and reducing wait time.
+Blended call center solutions are particularly helpful as overflow centers for dedicated inbound or outbound call centers, assisting with call center ticketing and reducing wait time.